 Also at the suggestion of Perry I entrusted Yuki Kanesaka to play drums.
 The Secrets of Plymouth Rock encompasses numerous styles of music from waltzes to rock to marches to rhythm and blues.
 This can be challenging to some drummers but not to Yuki Kanesaka.
 Yuki was solid as a Rock.
 Bass and drums need to lock and Mr. Kanesaka laid down a groove with a nice big pocket!
 Yuki understood my requirements and offered me choices that were very useful.
 Mr. Kanesaka possesses the winning combination of knowledge, skill and a love of playing his instrument.
 He followed my piano intuitively.
 Yuki Kanesaka is a professor and also an alumnus of Berklee College of Music Boston.

-Yohei Kambe demonstrates his drumming talents on my nod to “The Sound of Music”.
-It’s a classic waltz called “Sights and Sounds of the Sea”.
-Yohei played exactly what I was looking for.
-“That tune was fun to play for me.”
-Yohei said.
+Yohei Kambe demonstrates his drumming talents on “Sights and Sounds of the Sea”.
+Yohei style of playing was exactly what I was looking for.
+Yohei said, “That tune was fun to play for me.”
 I can tell.
 It came through on the recording.
-The imagery I’m trying to create with this song is children playing on the beach.
+The imagery I was trying to create with this song was young children playing on the beach.
 His cymbal work was Perfect.
 It conjured up the vision of little feet running on the sand.
 Instinctively he left room for the timpanis that were added later to simulate the building up of the waves then the crash of the cymbals to simulate the crashing of the waves.
 I couldn’t have asked for more.
 One take, that’s all it took.